gatling/gatling-workshop/README.md

 - 3 : The name of your scenario as it will appear in the reports.
 - 4 : The name of the request as it will appear on the reports
 - 5 : The METHOD and PATH of the request
 - 6 : The injection profile.
-Here we define a smoke test, we shoot once 1 user.
+Here we define a smoke test, we shoot once 1 user, just to ensure the test in working fine.

 > We could run this simulation on the cloud to familiarize with the interface.
 > But first, we need to package this simulation into a nice jar file.
-In order to do so we'll use the gatling maven plugin :
+In order to do so we'll use the gatling maven plugin.
 >
+> Run the following command at the root of this project:
 > ```bash
 > ./mvnw gatling:enterprisePackage
 > ```
 >
 > That just created a gatling readable package in the form of a jar file containing a bit of metadata to build a nice cloud experience.
 >
-> Nice, now we can go to our [cloud](https://cloud.gatling.io/), in the simulation tab hit **create**.
+> Nice, now we can go to our [cloud](https://cloud.gatling.io/), in the `Simulation` tab, then hit **Create**.
-> - Enter a name for the simulation, pick the default team and hit **create new package** since you don't already have one available.
+> - Enter a name for the simulation, pick the default team and hit **Create new package** since you don't already have one available.
-> - Choose a name for your package, browse your laptop to the `/target/gatling-demostore-3.8.4-shaded.jar` that has been created previously.
+> - Choose a name for your package, browse your laptop to the `gatling-workshop/target/gatling-demostore-3.9.5-shaded.jar` that has been created previously.
-> - Pick the only available simulation class, the one we will be working on.
+> - In the classname field, pick the only available simulation class, the one we will be working on.
-> - Finally, select your favorite location.
+> - Finally, select your favorite location for your load generators to be spawned.
 Just so you know, our demostores are deployed in Paris, might as well be close to them but not mandatory, if you feel Japanese today follow your instincts.
-> - Hit **save** to create your simulation.
+> - Hit **Save** to create your simulation.
 Now it is time to give it a first go, you can click on the start simulation button.
 >
 > In about a minute or so, you'll get your graphs ready, in the meantime we can go on with the workshop !

 # Explore the DSL

-Now, usually when users browse glasses, they do not simply load the home page.
+Now, usually when users browse our shop, they do not simply load the home page.
 Let's make them browse through the "all" category and click on a few items.
 Of course, they are not robots, so we'll also add artificial pauses, to make it more realistic.

 ## Chain requests